abotiamnot/c3g_fin/module_helpers/README.md

 INFO: Driver script to run pythonSearcher.py for a specific software.
 USAGE: python metadata_helper.py <SOFTWARE_NAME> <PATH_TO_SOFTSTACK> ( Can be called through CLI )

+The PR for the same can be found here - https://bitbucket.org/mugqic/genpipes/pull-requests/181/soft-jsondb-gsoc2020/